SkygearIO/skygear-doc/content/plugin/pubsub.md

 from skygear.container import SkygearContainer
 ```

-When you have an instance of SkygearContainer, you can create a pubsub socket
+When you have an instance of `SkygearContainer`, you can create a pubsub socket
 so that you can send messages over the pubsub channel.

 ```python